Click Here

 Walgreens Official Coupon Policy

-General
+General Coupon Policy

 • The number of manufacturer coupons, including Register Rewards manufacturer coupons, may not exceed the number of items in the transaction.
 The total value of the coupons may not exceed the value of the transaction.
-Sales tax must be paid, if required by state law.
+This means, no matter how clever you get with coupons, Walgreens will not pay you if your coupons add up to a negative balance owed.

 • Any coupon offer not covered in these guidelines will be accepted at the discretion of Walgreens management.